pixielabs/handbook/02-project-management/07-regular-meetings.md

 - Yesterday's successes: What did you do?
 (Keep it short or skip it if there's nothing special)
 - Yesterday's blockers: What tasks weren't you able to complete yesterday and why?
 Who do you need help from?
 - Today's Commitments: What tasks are you planning to complete today?
 (Be specific!)
-- More Work: If you don't have enough work, demand Philip or David for more!
+- More Work: If you don't have enough work, demand more from Philip or David!

 Try to say who you're talking to with each point, it makes things clear.
 For example: